WE ALL LOVE GOOD FOOD WITH GOOD FRIENDS

-We all love a night out with friends.
-That trip to the cinema, the glass of wine after work at the end of the week.
-The latte and breakfast meet up with a family member or partner on the weekend but are you “allowed?”
+That meal out, that trip to the cinema, the glass or two of wine after work at the end of the week.
+The latte and breakfast meet up with a family member or partner on the weekend.

 Like most things in health, fitness and nutrition, ‘it depends.’

-For the most of us, we can still enjoy these things without feeling guilty immediately after as long as there is a degree of portion and frequency control.
+For the most of us, we can still enjoy meals out and the odd treat without derailing our results or feeling guilty immediately after, as long as there is a degree of portion and frequency control.

-So let’s ascertain what you want before we can decide together the best answer.
+So let’s ascertain what you want before we can decide the best answer for you.

 Once you have ascertained your condition and where you want to go with your training and diet you can make a decision on how serious you want to be and how consistent that needs to be.
 Sustainability and consistency are key.